resolve109/study-aws-sa/aws-study-guide.md

   - Simplest and most effective way to reduce single points of failure
   - Provides automatic failover to a standby instance in a different AZ
   - Minimal implementation effort when modifying an existing instance
+  - Confirmed that Multi-AZ is the simplest method to reduce single points of failure.
 - **RDS Proxy**:
   - Use to reduce failover times
   - Helps prevent connection overload